The Pricing Strategy Guide: Choosing Pricing Strategies That Grow (not sink) Your Business

 The word cheap has two meanings.
-It can mean lower priced, but it can also mean poorly made.
+It can mean a lower price, but it can also mean poorly made.
 There's a reason people associate cheaply priced products with cheaply made ones.
-Built in to the higher price of a product is the assumption that it's of higher value.
+Built into the higher price of a product is the assumption that it's of higher value.

 Convinces customers to buy

 A price that's too high may convey value, but if that price is more than a potential customer is willing to pay, it won't matter.
 A price too low will seem cheap and get your product passed over.
 The ideal price is one that convinces people to purchase your offering over the similar products that your competitors have to offer.

 Gives your customers confidence in your product

 If higher priced products portray value, then the opposite follows as well.
 Prices that are too low will make it seem as though your product isn't well made.

 A weak pricing strategy:

 Doesn't accurately portray the value of your product

 If you believe you have a winning product, and you should if you are selling it, then you need to convince customers of that.
 Pricing too low sends the opposite message.

 Makes customers feel uncertain about buying

 Just as the ideal price is one that customer will pull the trigger on quickly, a price that's too high or too low will cause hesitation.